Jubal (film)

 Jubal is a 1956 American Western film directed by Delmer Daves and starring Glenn Ford, Ernest Borgnine, Rod Steiger, Valerie French, and Felicia Farr.
-Shot in CinemaScope, it was one of the few adult Westerns in the 1950s and is described as Othello on the Range.
+Shot in CinemaScope, it has been described as "one of the new wave of adult westerns that flourished in the fifties" and as "an Othello on the Range."
 The supporting cast features Noah Beery Jr., Charles Bronson and Jack Elam.